looker-open-source/components/src/documentation/working_with_lens/design_contribution.md

 The template has spots for a description, links to Figma files, and any additional notes or briefs to provide extra context.
 The more details you provide all help the review step go faster.

 ### What to expect from this step:
-The Lens team will respond as soon as possible during working hours to set up a review and answer any questions you have.
+The Lens team will respond as soon as possible or within 24-48 hours to set up a review and answer any questions you have.

 ---